Richard Sears (tennis): Tennis career

 Although primarily remembered for his grand slam titles he did compete in and win other titles.
 He won his first tournament at Beacon Park in Boston in 1880, defeating Edward Gray.
 In May 1883, he reached the semifinals of the Longwood Bowl in Boston, losing to James Dwight by a walkover.
 In 1884 he traveled to Europe to play tournaments in Great Britain and Ireland.
 At the second major tournament of the 19th century the Irish Championships, held in Dublin he reached the quarterfinals before losing to eventual champion Herbert Lawford in three sets.
 Sears had to withdraw from the West of England Championships held at Bath due to a foot injury but in June he reached the final of the East Gloucestershire Championships held at Cheltenham, losing in three sets to Donald Stewart.

 He then traveled to Manchester to compete at the second most important English tournament at the time the Northern Championships where he also reached the quarterfinals, again losing to Stewart.
 Unable to compete at the Wimbledon Championships due to a wrist injury he returned to the United States in July after the U.S. Championships he entered the U.S. National Collegiate Championships in Hartford, Connecticut, where he reached the semi-finals.
 In June 1885 he won the Middle States Championships in Hoboken, New Jersey, defeating Howard Taylor.

 Sears was the first U.S. No. 1 in the USLTA rankings, when they began in 1885 and retained the ranking in 1886 and 1887.

 After giving up playing lawn tennis, Sears won the U.S. Court Tennis singles title in 1892 and also served as USTA president in 1887 and 1888.

 Personal life

 Sears married Eleanor M. Cochrane on November 24, 1891, and they had two children, Richard Dudley Sears Jr. and Miriam Sears.
-He died on April 8, 1943.
-His grandson was the Massachusetts politician John W. Sears.
+Sears died on April 8, 1943.
+His grandson, the son of Richard D. Sears Jr., was the Massachusetts politician John W. Sears.